burhanmt/property/Readme.md

 - There is no image upload and resize of the image feature.
 I didn't develop it yet due to time pressure.
 - I didn't add PHP Unit test.
 But I should definitely add it in the future.
 - I didn't write: "I followed strictly DRY(Don't Repeat Yourself)" principle.
-Because after checking my whole codes I realised that I broke this principles in some part of the code.
+Because after checking my whole codes I realised that I broke this principle in some part of the code.

 A concrete example of broken DRY principle in my code is in src/ExternalData/PropertiesData.php: